tharvest/ilsports/README.md

 #Ruby on Rails Application: ilbdmt application
-This is my first rot application.
+This is my first ror application.